datboi6942/RL-adaptive-walking-for-the-jethexa-hexapod-robot/README.md

 # JetHexa Adaptive Locomotion Training

-This repository contains a complete setup for training a JetHexa hexapod robot to walk using reinforcement learning in a Gazebo simulation environment, with the ability to deploy trained models to the physical robot running on a Jetson Nano.
+This repository contains a complete setup for training a JetHexa hexapod robot to walk using a bio-inspired Central Pattern Generator (CPG) approach combined with reinforcement learning in a Gazebo simulation environment, with the ability to deploy trained models to the physical robot running on a Jetson Nano.

 ## Overview